Walking & Hiking in The Peak District

 The Peak District National Park is home to an amazingly diverse range of landscape, ones with expansive and dramatic panoramic views, snapshots that you will fall in love with and remember forever.
 From the rugged limestone valleys to calm lakes and reservoirs.
 Wherever you walk in the Derbyshire countryside or the Peak District National Park you can always be guaranteed to get the time and space to take a deep breath of fresh air and feel closer to nature.
 Exploring each walk in the Peak District National Park is always an adventure, so why not start yours now?

 One of the best known walks in the Peak District is Kinder Scout.
-This is the highest point in the Peak District, and is famous for reasons others than its views and cloughs- it was also the chosen hike of the Mass Trespass of 1932.
-This peaceful protest was arguably the catalyst which resulted in a change in legislation allowing people to walk freely across mapped access land.
-It also contributed in the creation of the first National Park in 1951, here in the Peak District.
+This is the highest point in the Peak District, and is famous for reasons others than its scenery and cloughs- it was also the chosen hike of the Mass Trespass of 1932, just part of the area’s rich history.

 Please see below and find where in the Peak District you should explore next…